ernstc/VisualStudioSolutionSecrets/README.md

 |------|-------------|
 | cipher.json | Contains the encryption key |
 | github.json | Contains the access token for managing user's GitHub Gists |
+| configuration.json | Contains the settings for the repository to use by default and for each solution configured with the command `configure`